EliranBS/terraform-aws-infra/README.md

 # Project Overview

-This project is a beginner-friendly Terraform implementation of the **"Do it easy"** assignment.
+This project is a beginner-friendly Terraform implementation.
 The goal is to provision the required AWS infrastructure directly with simple Terraform resources, without using modules, variables, remote state, conditional logic, multiple environments, Docker installation, or Docker containers.

 The project creates a basic public web architecture that contains: